10 Best Amazon PPC Tools To Maximize Sales in 2026

 • Ability to manage SP, SB, Display, and DSP under one roof, with unified reporting

-• Automated keyword harvesting, share-of-voice signals, competitive term data
+• Automated keyword harvesting, share-of-voice signals, and competitive term data

 • Benchmarker tool and deep dashboards help with comparative insights